HL7/fhircast-docs/docs/specification/STU2.md

 ## Event Notification

 The Hub SHALL notify subscribed apps of workflow-related events to which the app is subscribed.
-The notification is a JSON object communicated over the a `webhook` or `websocket` channel.
+The notification is a JSON object communicated over the `webhook` or `websocket` channel.

-### `webhook` vs `websocket`

-A subsciber specifies the preferred `hub.channel.type` of either `webhook` or `websocket` during creation of its subscription.
-Only the event notification and subscription denied exchanges are affected by the channel type.
-Subscribers SHOULD use websockets when they are unable to host an accessible callback url.

-> Implementer feedback is solicited around the preference and desired optionality of webhooks and websockets.

 ### Event Notification Request

-The notification to the subscriber SHALL include a description of the subscribed event that just occurred, an ISO 8601-2 formatted timestamp in UTC and an event identifier that is universally unique for the Hub.
-The timestamp MAY be used by subscribers to establish message affinity (message ordering) through the use of a message queue.
+The http request notification interaction to the subscriber SHALL include a description of the subscribed event that just occurred, an ISO 8601-2 formatted timestamp in UTC and an event identifier that is universally unique for the Hub.
+The timestamp SHOULD be used by subscribers to establish message affinity (message ordering) through the use of a message queue.
 The event identifier MAY be used to differentiate retried messages from user actions.

 #### Event Notification Request Details

 The notification's `hub.event` and `context` fields inform the subscriber of the current state of the user's session.
 The `hub.event` is a user workflow event, from the Event Catalog (or an organization-specific event in reverse-domain name notation).
 The `context` is an array of named FHIR resources (similar to [CDS Hooks's context](https://cds-hooks.hl7.org/1.0/#http-request_1) field) that describe the current content of the user's session.
-Each event in the Event Catalog defines what context is expected in the notification.
+Each event in the Event Catalog defines what context is included in the notification.
 Hubs MAY use the [FHIR _elements parameter](https://www.hl7.org/fhir/search.html#elements) to limit the size of the data being passed while also including additional, local identifiers that are likely already in use in production implementations.
 Subscribers SHALL accept a full FHIR resource or the [_elements](https://www.hl7.org/fhir/search.html#elements)-limited resource as defined in the Event Catalog.

 Field | Optionality | Type | Description
 --- | --- | --- | ---